 In B2C emails, customers are more likely going to chase promotions and new releases that are usually timed by different events.
-A few tips for your B2C campaigns:
+A few tips for your B2C campaigns: • Mark the Holidays

 .
-For example, if you are selling healthy products, you would not want to skip Earth Day as a holiday, in order to reach out to your target audience.
+For example, if you are selling healthy products, you would not want to skip Earth Day as a holiday, in order to reach out to your target audience. • More Frequent Emails

-• Find the Customers' Sweet Spot
+of your email. • Find the Customers' Sweet Spot

 can help you define the group of customers that open every single email you send.
 Since you'll know that these customers are eager to hear from your company, you can target them more frequently with the campaigns.